 The default range of the map will define the amplitude of the various relative camera sliders as well as the amplitude of motion when you drag the main view.

 Use the Surface mode popup menu to choose a planet surface.
 You can use one of the built-in planet models, an ArtMatic file, or combination mode which allows several ArtMatic systems to be combined with each other and/or a built-in planet.
+Many examples of various types of terrains are provided in /Voyager Examples/Terrains & Landscapes/ folder.

 Opens the current ArtMatic terrain in ArtMatic designer for further editing.
 In combination mode "edit" will invoque the Combination mode dialog.